Realtime Data-Efficient Portrait Stylization Based On Geometric Alignment: Experiment

+Where $(\mu_s, \Sigma_s)$ and $(\mu_g, \Sigma_g)$ are the mean and covariance of the Inception features of the style images $X_s$ and the stylized images $X_g$, respectively.
+Art-FID is a modified version of FID of style transfer tasks, which takes content preservation as consideration, and can be formulated as:

+To evaluate the geometric deformation between two portrait images, we also define a quantitative metric called mean landmark distance (MLD), smaller MLD means two images are more similar:

+It represents the normalized mean value of euclidean distances between the corresponding landmarks of two portrait images, where $I_a$ and $I_b$ represent two portrait images, N represents the total number of landmarks, h and w represent the height and width of the image, and $x^a_i$, $y^a_i$ represent the coordinates of a landmark.
+When calculating MLD in this paper, we resize the two images to the same size and extract 10 landmarks in corresponding positions, which are the same as the landmarks we used for training.

+\textbf{Time Performance.} We train both a large generator with ~9M parameters and a small generator with ~1.7M parameters using the proposed framework, and evaluate the inference speed on three devices: AMD Ryzen 6900 laptop CPU, Nvidia RTX4070 laptop GPU and Qualcomm Snapdragon 8Gen1 mobile SOC.
+We show the comparison of inference speed on different devices at $512\times512$ resolution in table \ref{table:speed}.
+Only part of previous methods are compared as the rest of them use operators not supported by open-source inference engine for mobile devices.
+From \ref{table:speed} we can clearly see that the inference speed of proposed small model is one order-of-magnitude faster can previous methods and can infer at real-time on both GPU and mobile phone.

+\textbf{Illustration of Stylized Results.} Four models are trained for 4 different style images in the dataset respectively.
+The stylization results of different models are shown in Fig.\ref{fig:results}.
+We also show two stylized video frame sequences in Fig.\ref{fig:frames2}, where the facial characteristics are lively stylized and the facial expressions are loyally preserved, and the stylized faces are smoothly merged into the background.

+\textbf{Stylization Results with Large Deformation.} We trained a model for caricature style to illustrate the proposed method's stylization ability with large geometric deformation.
+A facial landmark detector for artistic style \cite{yaniv2019face} was deployed to detect the landmarks of caricature images.
+We illustrate the results in Fig.\ref{fig:caricature}, the portrait images are shown in column a, the direct stylized results are shown in column b, and geometrically deformed stylization results are shown in column c with corresponding caricature reference images in the bottom-left corner.
+The results are stylized with vivid artistic style and meanwhile maintain the original identity information, and can also be geometrically deformed with reference images.
+This proves that our proposed method is capable of stylizing portrait images with severely deformed non-photorealistic style examples.

-\textbf{Baselines.} We compare our framework with CycleGAN \cite{CycleGAN2017} that represents unpaired I2I translation, DRIT++ \cite{lee2020drit++} that represents example based generation, U-GAT-IT \cite{kim2019u} that represents portrait stylization and AgileGAN \cite{song2021agilegan} that represents StyleGAN inversion.
-All compared methods are trained with the official implementations, default settings, and the same dataset used to train our proposed method.
+\textbf{Comparison.} For single image stylization, we compare our framework with CycleGAN \cite{CycleGAN2017} that represents unpaired I2I translation, AgileGAN\cite{song2021agilegan} and JoJoGAN\cite{chong2022jojogan} that represents StyleGAN based stylization, SCGAN \cite{deng2021spatially} that represents makeup transfer, DCTNet\cite{men2022dct} that represents portrait cartoonization, CocosNet\cite{zhou2021cocosnet} that represent geometric alignment, LDM (Latent Diffusion Model) \cite{rombach2022high} with Low-Rank adaptation training (LoRA) \cite{hu2021lora} and ControlNet \cite{zhang2023adding} that represents diffusion models, and VCT \cite{cheng2023general} that represent diffusion inversion in Fig. \ref{fig:comparison}.
+All methods are trained with the official implementations, default settings, and the same dataset used for our method.